-The following table shows the annual compensation, as of the fiscal year ended March 31, 2023, paid to each then current Trustee who is not an employee of an Adviser or its affiliates or related parties for his services as Trustee of the Trust, DoubleLine Opportunistic Credit Fund, DoubleLine Income Solutions Fund, and DoubleLine Yield Opportunities Fund and, if applicable, the compensation paid to a Trustee for his service as the Audit Committee Chair and/or the lead Independent Trustee (such compensation being in addition to the fees received for serving on the Board) of the Board of the Trust, DoubleLine Opportunistic Credit Fund, DoubleLine Yield Opportunities Fund.
+The following table shows the annual compensation, effective as of November 14, 2023, payable to each current Trustee who is not an employee of the Adviser or its affiliates or related parties for his services as Trustee of the Trust, DoubleLine Funds Trust, DoubleLine Opportunistic Credit Fund, DoubleLine Income Solutions Fund, and DoubleLine Yield Opportunities Fund and, if applicable, the compensation paid to a Trustee for his service as the Audit Committee Chair and/or the lead Independent Trustee (such compensation being in addition to the fees received for serving on the Board) of the Board of the Trust, DoubleLine Funds Trust, DoubleLine Opportunistic Credit Fund, DoubleLine Income Solutions Fund, and DoubleLine Yield Opportunities Fund.
 The Interested Trustees do not receive any compensation from the Funds for serving as Interested Trustee or officers of the Funds.
 Compensation is paid on a quarterly basis.

-Position Annual Compensation
+Position Annual Compensation from the Funds, the series of DoubleLine Funds Trust, DoubleLine Opportunistic Credit Fund, DoubleLine Income Solutions Fund, and DoubleLine Yield Opportunities Fund

 Trustee \$400,000

 Audit Committee Chair \$21,600

 Lead Independent Trustee \$25,000

-The fees shown above are prorated among the Funds, DoubleLine Opportunistic Credit Fund, DoubleLine Income Solutions Fund, DoubleLine Yield Opportunities Fund, one additional series of DoubleLine Funds Trust, which is a registered investment company whose shares are offered on a limited basis and through separate offering materials.
 The Funds will also reimburse the Trustees for travel and other out-of-pocket expenses incurred in connection with attending such meetings of the Trustees.